AlexisMotet/ModRADAR/README.md

 At the same time, the Python server receives a video stream from a mobile phone filming the track.
 It detects people moving around using the background subtraction technique.
 Finally, it associates the radar measurements with the bouding boxes of the detected people using the vectors that the user places on the web interface.

-The web interface also displays the Fourier transforms of the raw signals in real time and the technique used to eliminate phantom targets (signal processing).
+The web interface also displays the Fourier transforms of the raw signals in real time and the technique used to eliminate ghost targets (signal processing).

 https://github.com/AlexisMotet/ModRADAR/assets/84445302/e1d54d20-99dd-406a-bff6-8ba74e7ad0fe